Morwenn/poplar-heap/README.md

 That's pretty much it for poplar heap: we have seen several ways to implement operations with different size complexities depending on the method used.
 We managed to decouple poplar heap operations and to implement them without intermediate state and with O(1) space complexity, actually lowering the space complexity of the poplar sort algorithm as described in the original paper by Bron & Hesselink.
+Such complexities were already demonstrated for the equivalent *post-order heap* by Nicholas J. A. Harvey & Kevin C. Zatloukal, but our implementation of poplar heap further reduces the need to store additional information to represent the state of the heap, requiring only the bounds of the region of storage where it lives.

-This makes poplar heap a novel implicit data structure as far as I know.
-If you have any questions or improvements to suggest, don't hesitate to open an issue on the project :)
+If you have any questions, improvements or proofs to suggest, don't hesitate to open an issue on the project :)